Whooping Cough (Pertussis) in Adults

 Lips, tongue, and nailbeds may turn blue during coughing spells

-Whooping cough can last up to 10 weeks and can lead to pneumonia.
+Whooping cough can last up to 10 weeks and can lead to pneumonia and other complications.

 The symptoms of whooping cough may resemble other medical conditions.
-Always consult your doctor for a diagnosis.
+Always consult your health care provider for a diagnosis.

 How is whooping cough diagnosed?